NiklasEi/bevy_kira_audio/README.md

 ## Compatible Bevy versions

 The main branch is up to date with the latest Bevy release.
+The branch `bevy_main` tracks the `main` branch of Bevy.

 Compatibility of published `bevy_kira_audio` versions:
 | `bevy_kira_audio` | `bevy` |